scifir/scifir-units/TO-DO.md

 - TODO: scalar_unit should have get_notdimensionless_base_dimensions() and notdimensionless_base_display()

-- TODO: finish custom_basic dimensions, change names to CUSTOM_BASE_DIMENSION, CUSTOM_DERIVED_DIMENSION and CUSTOM_DERIVED_DIMENSION_FULL_SYMBOL
+- TODO: finish custom_basic dimensions, change values of enum::type to CUSTOM_BASE_DIMENSION, CUSTOM_DERIVED_DIMENSION and CUSTOM_DERIVED_DIMENSION_FULL_SYMBOL, respectively
 - TODO: finish the test of custom_basic dimensions and document them in the README.md file
-- TODO: maybe is_complex_dimension() for cases were the the dimension is not a simple dimension
 - TODO: add the planck system of units
 - TODO: add the Gaussian units
 - TODO: add the atomic units